Albert Theodore & Clara Derbyshire Nash

 He met Alta when he was seventeen and she was sixteen and two years later, on September 30, 1919, they were married.
 Alta was born February 9, 1901, in American Fork to David Hutchinson and Jessie Diantha Myers Adamson (q.v.).

 They lived in Murray at first, then moved to Carbon County where he worked in the coal mine, then back to Alpine.
 His two brothers and he each homesteaded a full section near Woodruff, Utah and ran sheep.
-In 1929 that venture failed and he moved back to Highland and leased the Boise Wells property.
+In 1929 that venture failed and he moved back to Highland and leased the Boise Wells property (Number 76 on the 1958 Highland map).
 They lived there for eight years and were on the Old Folks Committee for many of those years.
 In 1936, after being unable to have children, they adopted a baby boy and named him Blaine Elynn.
 A year later, with jobs so scarce in Utah, Eph went to California and found work and they stayed there for four years.

 Source: HIGHLAND HISTORY: A compilation by Charles T Greenland II for the Highland Historical Society

 - Famous Feature

 - The People